dojo/docs/dojo/NodeList.rst

 -------------

 :connect:
   Connect to an event of all the nodes in this list.
-Follows the pattern of `dojo.connect <dojo/connect>`_, though assumes each node in the list to be the target to connect to.
+Follows the pattern of :ref:`dojo.connect <dojo/connect>`, though assumes each node in the list to be the target to connect to.

 [ V1.7+ AMD ]